Trees

 - Then, we check if a

-even exists in our tree (this accounts for null nodes) before finally appending it to our finalresult
+leveleven exists in our tree (this accounts for null nodes) before finally appending it to our finalresultarray

 - Create a